Hone logo

 Problem Description

-1. Scaled Dot-Product Attention: This is the core attention mechanism.
-It calculates attention scores based on queries, keys, and values, and then uses these scores to produce a weighted sum of the values.
+1. Self-Attention Mechanism: Implement the scaled dot-product attention mechanism.
+This involves calculating attention weights based on queries, keys, and values, and then applying these weights to the values to produce a weighted sum.

 Key Requirements: